cultivate-hfc/forecasts-api-docs/source/includes/_memberships.md

-site_id | integer | The id of the site that this membership belongs to site_name | string | The name of the site that this membership belongs to user_id | integer | The id of the user that this membership belongs to avatar_url | string | A URL containing an avatar image for the user email_disabled | boolean | A flag for whether this membership has disabled email alerts featured | boolean | A flag for whether this membership has been featured by the site role | string | The role/privileges of the membership.
-Can be "user" or "admin" forecasts_count | integer | The number of forecasts this membership has made training_completed_at | datetime | The time & date at which this membership completed training user.id | integer | The id of the user user.email | string | The email of the user
+site_id | integer | The id of the site that this membership belongs to site_name | string | The name of the site that this membership belongs to user_id | integer | The id of the user that this membership belongs to user.key | string | A unique key assigned to the user user.worker_id | string | The user's worker ID

 ### Survey Response Attribute Descriptions